 All those hoping for an environmental silver lining to lockdown in 2020 were to be disappointed by the UN Emissions Gap Report 2020 released in December.
 There were noticeable reductions in greenhouse gas emissions, but not anywhere near enough to bring us back from the brink.

-“Covid-19 containment measures have significantly reduced global GHG emissions in 2020,” says the report, “However, unless these are followed by economic rescue and recovery measures that support low-carbon transition, this dip…i s estimated to result in no more than a 0.01 percent reduction…by 2050, which by is expected to have exceeded 1.5°C.”
+“Covid-19 containment measures have significantly reduced global GHG emissions in 2020,” says the report, “However, unless these are followed by economic rescue and recovery measures that support low-carbon transition, this dip…is estimated to result in no more than a 0.01 percent reduction…by 2050,."
+Given that, temperature rises are set to exceed1.5°C.

 The glimmer of hope is that a more ambitious crop of net-zero commitments have come out of 2020.
 With a number of governments announcing low carbon recovery plans there might be longer lasting change.
 We may, the report says, limit global warming to 2.5-2.6°C by the end of the century.
 This is more of an increase than climate scientists would like to see but still an improvement on the over 3°C change.
 However, these policies will need to be supported by practical roadmaps by high energy use industries, backed up by quantifiable measures of change.